bet4a/d3wiki/Upgrading-to-3.0.md

 ## Requests

-If your visualization loads external data via [d3.xhr](Requests), you’ll need to change your callback function.
+If your visualization loads external data via [d3.xhr](Requests), you must change your callback function.
 In 2.x, you would have written code like this:

 ```js
 d3.json("my-data.json", function(data) {